HazeMSR/Datalake-with-S3-and-Snowflake/README.md

 - Create a new role using our previous policies

+1. Go to your AWS account console.

+2. Go to the IAM section (You can use the AWS browser to achieve it)

+3. Click on the left bar on the part of "Roles"

-1. Select "Another AWS account" and use your same Account ID.
+4. Select "Another AWS account" and use your same Account ID.

-2. Select the "External ID" option and use a random number like "0000".
+5. Select the "External ID" option and use a random number like "0000".

 ![AWS1](documentation_images/1.png)

-3. Select the policy that you've created in the previous step.
+6. Select the policy that you've created in the previous step.

 ![AWS2](documentation_images/2.png)

-4. Write a name for your role and a description.
+7. Write a name for your role and a description.
 That's it.

 ![AWS3](documentation_images/3.png)